5 Date Ideas to Help Keep Your Relationship Exciting

 Each person then comes up with two conversation topics and writes one on each of their slips of paper.

-These conversation starters are a chance to be vulnerable and real with one another, in a way you might have been neglecting.
+These conversation starters are a chance to be vulnerable and real with one another in a way you might have neglected.

-Here are a few of my favorites (Indwell has 50 conversation staters) to get you thinking, but remember all those normally talked about topics are off-limits:
+Here are a few of my favorites (Indwell has 50 conversation starters) to get you thinking, but remember all those normally talked about topics are off-limits:

-- What’s a question you’ve always wanted to ask me, but never have?
+- What question have you always wanted to ask me but never have?

 - If safety wasn’t a concern, which natural phenomenon/ disaster would you want to experience?